Khushalsarode/Application-Draft/README.md

 **March 21st and Later**

 ### Celebrations
-- Continue contributions to Scribe-Org.
+- As a part of community and fully aware of implementation will continue contributions to Scribe-Org.
-- Actively participate in the Scribe and Wikimedia community and explore Pydata communities.
+- Actively participate in the Scribe and Wikimedia community.
 - Maintain code and documentation, and mentor beginners.
 ---

 ## Other Deliverables during the Internship

-- Weekly blog posts on internship progress/experience.
+- Weekly blog posts on internship progress/experience/Tasked/feature implemented.
 - Blog posts about experiences with the open-source community and the Scribe-Org.
 - Regular communication with mentors and other community members.
+- I love to help fellow peers who really like to do something, will help them to make learn and aware about this Extra curriculam impactfull things!

 ## About Me
 I am Recently Graduated Student with Bachelor's degree in Computer Science & Engineering from G H Raisoni Insitute Of Engineering & Business Management, North Maharashtra University, Jalgaon.
 Since then i am on learning quest and upskilling my self to get full time job in information technology.
 I keen interest are into Python, Java, cloud technology, Devops, openSource contributions along side I am trying to learn ReactJS.